Wow, 40 days on the road! That puts us at approximately 2/3 of the way to our final destination.

 So Michael made a reservation at the Hampton Inn, 3.5 miles down the road–which would take us back into Casper with the wind at our backs!
 We quickly rode out of the campground (before the nail set in the coffin of what would have been a miserable day on the road) and headed to our new digs.

 After checking in and getting cleaned up, we decided to head downtown to see a movie.
-I reccomend “Despicable Me 3.”
-It was an okay movie, but the reclining chairs in the theater was what really made it worth the trip.
+I recommended “Despicable Me 3.”
+It was an okay movie, but the reclining chairs in the theater made it worth the trip!

 We swung by a local bar to grab a beer, giving me time to write this post (sorry for the lateness of it!).
 Basically, we turned a day that was aiming to be miserable into one that was actually pretty enjoyable.

 Now we’re off to sleep in beds rather than tents, and we’re looking forward to a complementary breakfast in the morning before our long day on the road tomorrow!